 - Princess Tutu.

-- Mytho from Princess Tutu is a rare male example, being depicted as being extremely vulnerable in particular; he keeps letting himself be injured unintentionally and reacting passively to everything.
-This is a plot element and he winds up getting stronger later and doing things like sword fighting monsters, but not until going through an emotional roller-coaster of crying and freaking out and so forth.
-Basically everyone in his life wants to shelter him and protect him in some way.
-His character design is also very dainty and frail looking, pale skin, girly pale hair, and big eyes.
+- Gender Inverted with Mytho.
+He's extremely vulnerable in particular; he keeps letting himself be injured unintentionally and reacting passively to everything.
+This is actually a plot element and he winds up getting stronger later and doing things like sword fighting monsters, but not until going through an emotional roller-coaster of crying and freaking out and so forth.
+Basically everyone in his life wants to shelter and protect him in some way.
+His character design is also very dainty and frail-looking, with pale skin, girly pale hair, and big eyes.